 Applicants receive notification of acceptance or rejection.

-The Department of Anthropology at the University of Nevada, Reno will not assume responsibility for any delays caused by the postal service, Federal Express, UPS or whichever carrier the applicant chooses to use.
-Furthermore, the Department of Anthropology will not assume responsibility for the late arrival of official transcripts and test scores to the Graduate School or the Office of International Outreach and Application Services, regardless of whether or not the applicant can provide official receipts proving the documents were ordered in a timely manner.
-Full responsibility rests with the applicant to make sure all application materials have been received by the Department of Anthropology by the application deadline.
+The Department of Anthropology at the University of Nevada, Reno will not assume responsibility for the late arrival of official transcripts and test scores to the Graduate School or the Office of International Outreach and Application Services, regardless of whether or not the applicant can provide official receipts proving the documents were ordered in a timely manner.
+Full responsibility rests with the applicant to make sure all application materials have been received by the Graduate School by the application deadline.
+Incomplete applications will not be considered.

 Applicants must contact the Graduate School (775) 784-6869 or the Office of International Outreach and Application Services at (775) 784-6318 to verify that the graduate admission application, official transcripts and GRE/TOEFL scores have been received by those offices by the January 15th deadline.